johanley/covid-19-canada/data/md/about.md

 This site is trying to report *tests-completed across all jurisdictions*.
 But given the data, this isn't 100% possible.
 So, comparing test data between jurisdictions isn't always comparing apples to apples.
-(Since case definitions aren't 100% universal, even comparing case numbers isn't always comparing apples to apples.)
+(Since case definitions aren't 100% universal, even comparing case numbers isn't always comparing apples to apples, but it's probably close enough.)

 Here's exactly what this site is using for tests-completed.